Tapawera: Amenities

-Tapawera's facilities include a school, a Four Square supermarket, a hotel (bar and restaurant), a cafe, a campground, a petrol station, a fitness centre and a vehicle workshop.
+Tapawera's facilities include a school, a Four Square supermarket, a hotel (bar and restaurant with limited hours) with accommodation, a cafe (closed as at Dec 2025), a campground, a petrol station, a fitness centre (closed as at Dec 2025) and a vehicle workshop.
+As at December 2025 a coffee cart operates outside the community centre (closed due to its earthquake-prone rating) as does a food cart.

 Attractions

 Tapawera is a gateway to the Kahurangi National Park.
 There are several shorter tracks accessible from Tapawera but the main attraction in this corner of the park is the Wangapeka Track which crosses to the West Coast south of Karamea.
 Access to the track is via the Tadmor-Bushend Road and on to the Wangapeka valley.
 At the junction of the Wangapeka and Dart rivers there is a concrete ford (which needs care) over the Dart River.
 After seven kilometres there is the Siberia Flat campsite and the Wangapeka Track starts 1 km further on, at the Rolling River carpark.

 Shedwood Bush Conservation Area: This area of native bush along the eastern edge of the village offers walks and a scenic lookout.

 The Hidden Sculpture Garden is 5 km from town towards Kohatu.